drseg/swift-fsm/README.md

 define(.locked) {
     matching(A.x, or: A.y) {
         matching(A.z) {
-            // 💥 error: cannot match A.x AND A.z simultaneously
+            // 💥 error: cannot match A.x AND A.y simultaneously
             // 💥 error: cannot match A.y AND A.z simultaneously
         }
     }